NicMcPhee/refactor-rustlings-try-from-into/README.md

 The three functions differ in how they receive the three `i16` values.
-One takes them as a _tuple_, one takes them as an _array_, and one takes them as a _slice_ (more on that later).
+One takes them as a _tuple_, one takes them as an _array_, and one takes them as a _slice_.
 To simplify the initial discussion, though, I'll focus on a version similar to the stub above, where the three color components are passed in as separate arguments.
-Once we've finished beating the basics of `i16` to `u8` conversion to death, we'll switch to the versions required by the actual exercise.
+Once we've finished going over the basics of `i16` to `u8` conversion to death, we'll switch to the versions required by the actual exercise.

 ## Conversion: Its many risks and challenges

-The key issue is that the integer values we're given are _signed_ 16 bit values (`i16` in Rust), but the values in the `Color` structure are _unsigned_ 8 bit values (`u8` in Rust).
+The key issue is that the integer values we're given are _signed_ 16-bit values (`i16` in Rust), but the values in the `Color` structure are _unsigned_ 8-bit values (`u8` in Rust).

 A simple "solution", for example, would be something